dont-Blink/philanthropy_contest/README.md

 For selenium:
 pip install selenium

+If you're in PyCharm and getting the error that selenium cannot be found: File->Settings->Project->Project Interpreter->hit the little plus->search for Selenium->install it

 For selenium Chrome driver:
 https://sites.google.com/a/chromium.org/chromedriver/downloads
 *note that you may need to add the driver to your PATH